Jennifer Wethe, PhD, ABPP-CN, takes a balanced approach to concussion awareness, treatment and management

 It’s hard to say.
 I think some of it is the old-school belief that there is no concussion unless there is a loss of consciousness.
 In reality, less than 10 percent of concussions are associated with a loss of consciousness.
 We also have to change the “tough guy” mentality of ignoring symptoms of a real injury.
 On the other side, I think the risks of concussion have been sensationalized by the media.
 We always hear the news reports about the big, bad, scary cases, so it makes it hard for folks to maintain a balanced, accurate perception of what is typical.

-Jennifer Wethe, PhD, ABPP-CN, is a Board Member of the International Concussion Society.
-The International Concussion Society sponsored website Concussion.Org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+Jennifer Wethe, PhD, ABPP-CN, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
 Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.